 The mansion at the center of the battle had been seized by the United States government from Teodoro Nguema Obiang Mangue, who allegedly used funds stolen from his home country Equatorial Guinea (Mangue is the son of the president).

 Umansky sold the home to a man named Mauricio Oberfeld for $32.5 million.
 The sale was approved by the United States Government.
 However, the seller accuses Umansky of failing to inform him that prior to the sale, Umansky received much higher side-offers.
 Umansky also allegedly never disclosed he had partnered with the buyer to purchase the property.

-The mansion – which Umansky was the realtor for – was used on the show while still being listed.
-It was the location of a massive party during Season 7 of "RHOBH."
+The mansion – which Umansky was the realtor for – was used on “RHOBH” while is was still listed.
+It was the location of a massive “Great Gatsby” party during Season 7 of "RHOBH."

 Back in October 2018, Umansky and The Agency — and his insurance company, Western World Insurance — dismissed a separate lawsuit over the $32 million home sale.